shmider/autoclicker/README.md

 # Auto Clicker

-Auto Clicker is a small tool for windows to simulate mouse click.
-This tool also support sending text and key pressing combination.
+Auto-Clicker is a small tool for windows to simulate a mouse click.
+This tool also supports sending text and key pressing combinations.

 ![AutoClicker](https://user-images.githubusercontent.com/12503476/145879301-a26fb7fd-416a-4e8f-8cb6-c07d5d283a10.png)